 It’s not recommended.
 The scooter may lose acceleration or control, so fix the issue before riding.

 Yes.
-Moisture can interfere with electronic connectors, triggering communication faults.
+Communication problems might result from moisture interfering with electronic connectors.
 Always dry your scooter after wet rides.

 Are the men in house ready to take their style game up a notch?
 Aly at Vogue Vocal is the eyes and ears of entertainment industry with that Gen-Z x-factor!
 Aly’s personal style statement raises the bar high and knocks it out of the park so trust him for picking the best for Vocal Fashion, our e-magazine edit, the heart and soul of Vogue Vocal!